This edition was updated: June, 2008.

 It eventually became an essential part of my home carbonation and soda fountain efforts (see link above).

 Before you go off ordering expensive parts, or rashly discarding a failed unit, see if my information below can't help you diagnose and repair the trouble more economically.
-Let's discuss the most common problems that likely brought you here in the first place.
+Let's first discuss the three most common problems that likely brought you here in the first place.
+After that, we'll detail the universe of rarer problems.

 As wonderful as this machine performs, there are three chronic problems with Whirlpool's otherwise excellent design resulting in very costly repair calls, typically after only a few years of constant operation: